Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 wild turkeys, and small game.
 Sometimes they would also have large communal buffalo hunts.
 Several Illini villages would get together and use a ring of fire

 to herd buffalo towards a group of hunters.
 Illini Indian food included soup, cornbread, and stews.
+Here is a website with more information

 What were Illini Indian weapons, tools and artifacts like?